wp-media/rocket-lazy-load/readme.txt

 Simply add a 'data-no-lazy="1"' property in you IMG tag.

 == Changelog ==
+= 1.2.2 =
+* Make the lazyload compatible with fitVids for iFrames

 = 1.2.1 =
 * 22 aug.
 2017
 * Fix missing lazyload script